neerajk555/SQL-Training-exercise/module-02-select-fundamentals/Module-02-SELECT-Fundamentals.md

 - MySQL syntax only.
 Use backticks for identifiers when needed (e.g., reserved words or spaces).
 - Each activity provides sample data you can copy-paste into a scratch database.
 - Edge cases are included (NULLs, duplicates, empty results).
-- Time estimates are suggestions—take what you need.

 Files in this module
 - 01-Quick-Warm-Ups.md